In this post, I’ll tell you how to spend a weekend in London productively and see as much as possible in this amazing city.

 Where to stay during a weekend in London?

-Tipp: choose a hotel in London carefully!
+Tip: choose a hotel in London carefully!
 Otherwise, you might end up staying in a terrible place.
+These hotels have great reviews/price ratio, so it makes sense to check them out: the Henrietta Hotel, Hotel Moonlight and The Nadler Kensington.

 If you’re planning to stay in an Airbnb accommodation, check beforehand, where the apartment is located.
 You might end up being in a very dangerous zone (just like Stratford.
 And that’s not nice.
 You don’t want to stay there, believe me (because I stayed and I would never ever go back there (Wanstead Park station or Forrest Lane, to be precise).